hikariiZ/Sales-Dashboard/README.md

  **Ship mode**：

-• Sales across different shipping methods have shown a consistent upward trend, with a particularly sharp increase in Standard Class shipments in 2019, indicating a shift in customer preference or service availability.
+• Sales across different shipping methods showed a consistent seaonality trend, with a particularly sharp increase in Standard Class shipments by the end of 2019, but did't show much of a change in the percentage mix graph, indicating overall sale growth in 2019.

  **Segment**:

 • Corporate and Consumer segments show an increasing trend in sales, with Consumer leading the sales figures.
-Home Office shows lesser growth.

 # Recommendations
 • Data Verification: Investigate the completeness of return orders data, particularly for Africa and EMEA, to ensure that the 0% return rates are accurate and not due to missing data.